Welcome to Part 2 of this series. If you haven’t read Part 1, you should totally check it out here.

-As people, we pride ourselves in being in-the-know, and so when we’re presented with a something we don’t know, we tend to lie.
+As people, we pride ourselves on being in the know, and so when we’re presented with something we don’t know, we tend to lie.

 It could be a little “white lie,” such as telling your friend you’ve heard of a band when you haven’t.
 Or it could be telling a customer that a certain product has a feature when you don’t know for sure.